EnzoCalogero/cleaning-Data/README.md

 * Select and name the relevant variable
 * And compute the requenete average on the relevant variables.

-The R scipt run_analysis() has the pre-requisite below:
+The R scipt run_analysis() has the following pre-requisite:

 1. "the Human Activity Recognition Using Smartphones" Dataset on the working directory.
 2. installed on the R system the libraries dplyr and data.table.